mamewotoko/dance_of_the_planets/README.md

 # Ported "The dance of the plantes" [![Build Status](https://travis-ci.org/mamewotoko/dance_of_the_planets.svg?branch=master)](https://travis-ci.org/mamewotoko/dance_of_the_planets) ![CI on macos](https://github.com/mamewotoko/dance_of_the_planets/workflows/CI%20on%20macos/badge.svg) ![CI](https://github.com/mamewotoko/dance_of_the_planets/workflows/CI/badge.svg)

-A sample code ported ["The dance of the plantes"](https://web.archive.org/web/20140122124421/http:/ensign.editme.com/t43dances) to Ocaml and BuckleScript
+A sample code ported ["The dance of the plantes"](https://web.archive.org/web/20140122124421/http:/ensign.editme.com/t43dances) to OCaml and BuckleScript

 ![earth venus](./bs/img/earth_venus.png)